fossabot/wordpress-plugin/selz/readme.txt

 1. The short code generator

 == Changelog ==
+= 1.8.1 =
+- Fixed issue with button text not showing correctly
+= 1.8.1 =
+- Allow input of store URL, domain or ID for the global cart option
+- Bug fixes
 = 1.8.0 =
 - Added: New button options
 - Added: New width options